With over 100 listed rowers on Amazon, the Concept2 Model D Rowing Machine outshines them all!

-To save floor space, all you have to do is separate the monorail and the top portion of the rower, rest the top portion of the rower on its “head”, and make the monorail section “stand up”.
+To save floor space, all you have to do is separate the monorail and the flywheel portion of the rower.
+Then rest the flywheel portion of the rower on its “head” and make the monorail section “stand up”.

 It’s extremely easy to do and I’m honestly surprised that something so durable and big can be put away in a matter of seconds.

 Users commented the process could take between 10-20 seconds to pull-apart and another 10-20 seconds to put back together.

 One user says when in “storage mode” the rower is equivalent to half the size of a standard refrigerator.

 You can also store the Concept2 Model D Rower upright if you have a tall enough ceiling.
 Many gyms store their Concepts Rowers this way because it is fast and saves a ton of space.

 The Concept2 Rower has two caster wheels on the front end of the unit.
 Since the rower weighs less than 60 pounds it’s not that difficult to move around if needed.

 The Concept2 storage feature is an excellent benefit, especially for a rower with this size footprint.

 Per the instruction manual, the weight capacity for the unit is 500 pounds.

 Many users well over 300 pounds have used this rowing machine with no problem and still felt the rower was strong and sturdy.